 Long a favorite amongst the hunting community, Coventry State Forest located in south/central Chenango County, has much to offer.
 With 1,156 acres of diverse landscape, the opportunities for recreation are boundless.
-One of the benefit of Coventry State Forest are the All Terrain Vehicle access trails for people with mobility impairments.
+Coventry State Forest has two accessible trails for people with mobility impairments.
 These allow individuals who normally would not be unable to enjoy the forest to access the woods and fields.
 For details on obtaining an access permit, as well as details of trail locations, please contact the Sherburne DEC office at 607-674-4017, ext.
 2.

 The northern part of the forest is comprised of Norway spruce and Japanese Larch plantations, with a few hardwood stands mixed in.
 Old roads and logging trails wind their way throughout, ideal for the hiker or cross-country skier.
 Following these trails, one ends up at a hardwood/hemlock swamp, which is ideal habitat for all kinds of wildlife.

 In the western part of the forest one can see the results of a recent timber harvest in which the declining red pine trees were removed to make way for natural hardwoods.
 Deer need these young saplings for browsing in the harsh wintertime, and ruffed grouse rely on this type of cover for protection from predators.
 Scattered amongst the now vigorous hardwood saplings are acres of blackberry bushes, perfect for late summer berry picking!
 An open marsh can be found just off the North Road, along with all the waterfowl that inhabit it.